Poverty, God, Politics

 World Food Prize Laureate

-I’ll publish posts when I have something worthwhile to share, and you can count on a new post on the first of each month.
-You can subscribe if you want posts and other news emailed to you, and we can also connect on social media (Twitter and LinkedIn) or by email.
-I hope you will share your thoughts and insights, so that we learn from each other.
+You can expect social media posts and new blog posts regularly.
+Consider subscribing to the blog if you want posts and other news emailed to you.
+Feel free to connect with David on social media (Twitter, Facebook, and LinkedIn) or by email.
+He hopes you will share your thoughts and insights, so that you learn from each other.